raiden-network/raiden/raiden/tests/scenarios/README.md

 #### [ms1_simple_monitoring](./ms1_simple_monitoring.yaml)

 A channel between two nodes is opened, a transfer is made.
 Then, node1 goes offline and node0 closes the channel.
-The last assert checks whether the monitoring service interferes and received its reward.
+The asserts checks whether the monitoring service interferes and received its reward.

 #### [ms2_simple_monitoring](./ms2_simple_monitoring.yaml)